Benefits Administration Manual - Long Term Disability

 - Change from an ineligible time base to a half time or greater time base in an eligible class.

-Departmental Personnel Offices are responsible for notifying newly eligible employees of the availability of the program and providing them with an eligibility notice and LTD flyer.
+Departmental Personnel Offices are responsible for notifying newly eligible employees of the availability of the program and providing them with an eligibility notice.
 The notice must specify the 60-day enrollment eligibility period.
 A copy of the notice should be kept in the employee's personnel file to verify that the employee was informed of his/her eligibility for the LTD benefit.

-Open enrollments for the LTD program are usually conducted every 18-24 months.
+Open Enrollment for the LTD program will be conducted annually April 1 through April 30.
 During an open enrollment period, CalHR mails informational materials to the home addresses of all eligible employees not currently enrolled in the LTD Program.

 Personnel offices are notified of the open enrollment period through a Personnel Management Liaison (PML) memorandum.
 Eligible employees must be actively working in order to enroll in the LTD plan.
 If the employee is off work on some type of leave, they will not be able to enroll until they return to active status.